 A mixture of circumstances, especially poverty and disease, prevent many children from receiving the love and nurture from their biological parents which is their birthright and which they must have to develop as human beings.
 In these instances, if a suitable adoptive family cannot be found in the child’s nation state, we believe that the best interests of the child may then be better served by a foreign adoption.
 In such cases adoption facilitates the child’s birthright and that which s/he must have in order to develop fully.
 When carefully and painstakingly prepared and planned for by the adoptive applicant working together with the adoption service provider, legitimate adoption can be positive for all parties and, most important, in the best interests of the child.

 We are aware that this ideal view of international adoption may at times be subverted.
 We understand the potential for fraudulent adoptions.
-If not carefully monitored and controlled, in the hands of unscrupulous individuals international adoption can involve a variety of criminal offences, including but not limited to the buying, selling, and trafficking of children.
+If not carefully monitored and controlled, in the hands of unscrupulous individuals international adoption can involve a variety of criminal offences, including the buying, selling, and trafficking of children.